 - advice on level of tenant incentives

-- advice on turnkey solutions for fitting out the premises
+- advice on turnkey solutions for fitting out the new office premises

 - drafting and negotiation of heads of terms

-Working closely with SunGard’s representatives, principally the Group CFO and the Group Facilities Manager for SunGard Europe, Nick acquired a total of 84,000 sq ft offices from Citigroup in 25 Canada Square, Canary Wharf under four separate leases.
-This structure afforded SunGard the flexibility it required to draw down and exit space on pre-determined dates under rental and rent-free terms that were significantly more favourable than could be expected in the open market at the time.
+Working closely with SunGard’s representatives (the Group CFO and the Group Facilities Manager for SunGard Europe) Nick McCalmont-Woods successfully concluded negotiations to acquired 84,000 sq ft offices under four separate leases from Citigroup at 25 Canada Square, E14.
+The lease structure agreed afforded SunGard the flexibility it required to draw down and exit space on pre-determined dates under rental and rent-free terms that were significantly more favourable than could be expected in the open market at the time.